 If using any kind of fat is out of the picture, applesauce is the most commonly used substitute for oil in baking.
 It sounds crazy, yet applesauce gives similar results to baked products that used oil.
 Fruit puree, butter and cornstarch solution are also great oil substitutes.

-The main purpose of oil in baking is providing moistness.
+The main purpose of oil in baking is to provide moistness.
 It encapsulates the gasses that were released by the yeast or baking powder.
-At the same time, it slows down the gluten formation which to make light and fluffy baked goods.
+At the same time, it slows down the gluten formation which makes light and fluffy baked goods.
 It also binds the ingredients together.

-Another purpose of oil is keeping pastries fresh, by preventing them from drying out and crumbling easily.
+Another purpose of oil is to keep pastries fresh, by preventing them from drying out and crumbling easily.
 Oil plays a great role in baking, so replacing it should be done with a lot of care and thoughtfulness.

-As plant-based products, most of them contain less cholesterol content compared to others.
-If these oils aren’t available for you, instead of substituting vegetable oil, you can always try coconut oil, sunflower oil, peanut oil, or olive oil.
+Plant-based products like these usually contain less cholesterol compared with other oils.
+If they aren’t available for you, instead of substituting vegetable oil, you can always try coconut oil, sunflower oil, peanut oil, or olive oil.